NickG-Math/Mackey/Doc.md

 \subsection fun The standard chains

-* There is one function that needs to be manually defined, the \ref GroupSpecific::Function::PositiveChains "PositiveChains" computing the chains for actual representations.
+* There is one function that needs to be manually defined, the \ref GroupSpecific::Function::PositiveChains "PositiveChains" computing the chains for actual (as opposed to virtual) representation spheres.
-I have made the construction of these Chains as painless as possible, using the \ref Mackey::altmatrix "altmatrix" function
+The construction of these Chains is made as painless as possible, using the \ref Mackey::altmatrix "altmatrix" function

 * \ref Mackey::altmatrix "altmatrix" returns alternating matrices of the desired size and the desired "pattern".
 This pattern is repeated cyclically in the columns of the matrix.
 An example: The matrix of size 4x4 with pattern \f$a,b\f$ is <br>
 \f$\begin{matrix} a&b&a&b\\ b&a&b&a\\ a&b&a&b \\  b&a&b&a \end{matrix}\f$ <br>
 If we use the pattern \f$a,b,c,d\f$ instead we get <br>
 \f$\begin{matrix} a&b&c&d\\ b&c&d&a\\ c&d&a&b \\  d&a&b&c \end{matrix}\f$ <br>